jlevy/the-art-of-command-line/README.md

 - Know about "here documents" in Bash, as in `cat <<EOF ...`.

-- In Bash, redirect both standard output and standard error via: `some-command >logfile 2>&1`.
+- In Bash, redirect both standard output and standard error via: `some-command >logfile 2>&1` or `some-command &>logfile`.
 Often, to ensure a command does not leave an open file handle to standard input, tying it to the terminal you are in, it is also good practice to add `</dev/null`.

 - Use `man ascii` for a good ASCII table, with hex and decimal values.
 For general encoding info, `man unicode`, `man utf-8`, and `man latin1` are helpful.